Logo for Techies Go Green Live Climate Action Forum, featuring a stylized footprint with circuitry and small gears, with text in black and green.

 • Upskill your team and foster a sustainability culture.

-• Identify, measure and tackle your greenhouse gas emissions sources.
+• Measure, plan and tackle your greenhouse gas emissions sources.

 • Improve waste management and embrace the circular economy.